EvanWashkow/php-libraries/src/Iteration/README.md

 # IIterable

 `IIterable` describes an object that can be looped over by a `foreach()` loop.
 In order to do so, the `IIterable` must inform the `foreach()` loop _how_ to loop over its contents.
 It does this by specifying an `Iterator` via the `getIterator()` method.

+The `getIterator()` method should return a new `Iterator` instance each time it is called. i.e. It should not save the `Iterator` instance to a class or object property.
+This is critical for nested `foreach()` loop structures.

 # Iterator